amanikhalid/SecurityLevel/SecurityTask.md

 **3. Reduce Human Error**
 The principle of least privilege ensures users have access to only what they need, reducing the risk of accidental data deletion or alteration.

+**4. Meet Compliance and Audit Requirements** Implementing strict access controls, such as logging and restricting patient data, ensures compliance with regulations like GDPR, HIPAA, and ISO, supporting internal and external audits.